non-Jedi/matrix-plays-pokemon/README.md

 # Matrix Plays Pokemon

-This will run a user-specified gameboy advance rom on MESS and stream screenshots of the running game to a public room on matrix.
+This will run a user-specified gameboy advance rom on mgba and stream screenshots of the running game to a public room on matrix.
 It will also look at that matrix room for commands to send to the game.

 ## Requirements

-- MESS (install MAME on most systems)
+- mgba
 - python3
-- gba bios installed for MESS
+- gba bios

 ## Usage